Galbrush/KnowledgePlace/GeneralKnowledge.md

-## Studying for a Tech Interview Sucks, so Here's a Cheat Sheet to Help
+# Cheat Sheet for Tech Intervies

 ### Table of Contents